ArrakisFinance/v2-periphery/README.md

     )
 ```

-- if AddLiquidityData.gaugeAddress is filled, this function will stake the LP tokens in the gauge after depositing to the vault.
+- if AddLiquidityData.gauge is filled, this function will stake the LP tokens in the gauge after depositing to the vault.

 ## removeLiquidity